5 WAYS TO AVOID GMO FOODS

 5. AVOID SUGAR

 A word of caution: A couple of years ago we visited a local farmer's market where a young grower first told us her eggs were organic, "all natural," from pastured hens, eating nothing else but grass, bugs and worms.
 When it was mentioned that hens do not lay regularly without supplementing such as non-organic grain, laying mash, corn, or soy (the minimum sale to these farmers of such feeds may be a ton, and the cost is prohibitive), the farmer confessed that indeed the eggs were not organic.
-We have since found a knowledgeable farmer who uses other organic supplemental feeding but it's important to know your source since otherwise the non-grass feeds likely are not organic.
+It's important to know your source since otherwise the non-grass feeds may not be organic.
 To Your Health has a wide variety of grains for humans that are certified organic; and sprouted with proof of assay to contain low phytates, including non-gluten oats.

 1 To learn what's wrong with GMOs, check out http://www.saynotogmos.org/ or Google "What's wrong with GMOs?"
 Also, Seeds of Deception, Jeffrey M. Smith.